 |

-Snacks, premixes, drinks, soups, processed
+Snacks, premixes, drinks, soups, processed seafood and

-boiled in soy sauce, processed agricultural foods, etc. |
+soy sauce, processed agricultural foods, etc.

 |